sindresorhus/get-stream/readme.md

 ### How is this different from [`concat-stream`](https://github.com/maxogden/concat-stream)?

 This one accepts a stream instead of being one and returns a promise instead of using a callback.
 The API is simpler and it only supports returning a string or buffer.
 It doesn't have a fragile type inference.
 You explicitly choose what you want.
-It supports back-pressure and it doesn't depend on the huge `readable-stream` package.
+And it doesn't depend on the huge `readable-stream` package.

 ## Related